Movie musical biopics are a beloved Hollywood tradition and one that — unlike erotic thrillers — shows no signs of slowing down.

 Madonna is directing her own life story for the big screen with a script co-written by Erin Cressida Wilson.
 The “Like a Virgin” icon reportedly has selected a group of actresses, including Oscar nominee Florence Pugh, “Inventing Anna” star Julia Garner, “Euphoria” scene-stealer Alexa Demie, “Mothering Sunday” breakout Odessa Young, and “Mayor of Kingstown” alum Emma Laird, to undergo a “grueling” audition process to play Madonna.

-According to The Hollywood Reporter, the final five stars in the running will endure “up to 11-hour-a-day choreography sessions” with Madonna’s personal choreographer, followed by choreography sessions with the Grammy winner herself.
-Callbacks allegedly consist of readings with Madonna, plus singing auditions.
+“Ozark” breakout Garner was ultimately offered the role of playing the Grammy winner herself after Garner endured “up to 11-hour-a-day choreography sessions” with Madonna’s personal choreographer, followed by choreography sessions with Madonna.
+Callbacks consisted of readings with Madonna, plus singing auditions.
+Garner was an early frontrunner, with Madonna following her on social media last year.
 “Uncut Gems” trendsetter Julia Fox is also rumored to be playing Madonna’s real-life pal, “Casino” and “Younger” star Debi Mazar.

 Daniel Radcliffe Is Weird Al for “Weird: The Al Yankovic Story”